B2ella/B2ella/README.md

 _Hey my name is Belle, once a Fashion student now a developer, I decided to make the transition because once you build your first project there nothing like looking back at what you've accomplished.
-I'm currently enrolled at School Of Code learning all things Full-stack with UX/UI make a few appearances.My aim is to build projects that are accessible, elevate problems, have the user at the heart of it and  bring communities together (and also push myself as a new developer)._
+I'm currently enrolled at School Of Code learning all things Full-stack with UX/UI making a few appearances.My aim is to build projects that are accessible, elevate problems, have the user at the heart of it and  bring communities together (and also push myself as a new developer)._